ggeorgovassilis/fauxjsp/README.md

 * Reads JSP pages
 * Reads tagfiles
 * Supports some core JSTL taglibs
+* Scriptlets
 * Is modular and extensible

 Constraints and missing features:

-* Cannot use third-party taglibs.
-You have to provide your own implementations of taglibs other than core taglibs.
+* Out-of-the-box only core taglibs are supported.
+You have to provide your own implementations of taglibs other than the core taglibs.
 This means that c:out will work but you can't use third party taglibs such as [displaytag](http://www.displaytag.org) (unless you re-implement it for fauxjsp).
 * Not all core taglibs are supported and not all features of the supported ones are implemented.
 * I didn't read up on JSP/JSTL/servlet specifications.
 This implementation is "steer by sight" (aka "works for me").
-* No scriptlets, at all
 * Your servlet container needs to provide some EL 3.0 implementation (i.e. works with Tomcat 8, not with Tomcat 7)
 * Variable scoping is arbitrary
 * Encodings are pinned to UTF-8
 * Not all JSP implicit objects are available
-* Newline in output is not strict
+* Newline handling in output is not strict
+* Scriptlets are implemented via [beanshell](http://www.beanshell.org) which means that there might be deviations from how scriptlets are handled normally.

 ## Getting started